-This chapter gives a brief overview of the EU-US funding and collaboration environments in section 4.1 and summarizes barriers that may hamper EU-US collaboration in section 4.2.
-Section 4.3 provides recommendations of concrete opportunities that were identified as the most promising mechanisms for technological collaborations on the R&I themes presented in chapter 3, and the recommendations will be refined, validated, and promoted during the remainder of the PICASSO project.
+This chapter gives a brief overview of the EU-US funding and collaboration environments in section 4.1 and summarizes barriers that may hamper EU-US collaboration in section 4.2 in all the 3 technical areas of the PICASSO project, i.e., IOT/CPS, big data and 5G.
+The analyses given in sections 4.1 and 4.2 were led by the IoT/CPS Expert Group with inputs from the Big Data and 5G Expert Groups.
+In the Section 4.3, 5G Expert Group provides recommendations of concrete collaboration opportunities in 5G that were identified as the most promising mechanisms for technological collaborations on the R&I themes presented in chapter 3.

-The contents of sections 4.1 and 4.2 were created by the IoT/CPS Expert Group (with inputs from the Big Data and 5G Expert Groups), and the contents of 4.3 are based on these sections.
-Additional sources include inputs and pointers from numerous external experts from EU and US funding agencies, industry associations, and academia that were interviewed by the IoT/CPS Expert Group, the analyses presented in section 2, the PICASSO reports (2) and (1), materials and feedback by the EU projects DISCOVERY (29), BILAT USA 2.0, BILAT USA 4.0, CPS Summit, and TAMS4CPS, and the interactive PICASSO IoT/CPS webinar that was held on February 2, 2017.
+Additional sources include inputs and pointers from numerous external experts from EU and US funding agencies, industry associations, and academia that were interviewed by the IoT/CPS Expert Group, the analyses presented in section 2, the PICASSO reports (2) and (1), materials and feedback by the EU projects DISCOVERY (12), BILAT USA 2.0, BILAT USA 4.0, CPS Summit, and TAMS4CPS, and the interactive PICASSO IoT/CPS webinar that was held on February 2, 2017.